On the Influence of Shape, Texture and Color for Learning Semantic Segmentation: Cue decomposition and cue expert fusion

-\paragraph{Texture (T) Cue Extraction} The texture dataset is constructed in three main steps: 1) texture is extracted by cropping object patches using semantic segmentation masks; 2) therefrom, for each class a mosaic image is created by stitching image patches of that class in an overlapping manner; and 3) a new semantic segmentation task is constructed via Voronoi diagrams where each cell is randomly assigned a class and filled with a cutout of the mosaic image corresponding to that class. \Cref{fig:texture-generation-process} illustrates this process.
+The texture dataset is constructed in three main steps.
+1) For all images in the base dataset texture is extracted by isolating individual segments for each respective class using the semantic segmentation masks to identify and define the boundaries of these segments for cropping.
+This generates a pool of texture patches per class.
+2) For each class a pool of `mosaic' image is created by randomly stitching texture patches extracted in 1) for one class in an overlapping manner until no texture-free space is left.
+3) A new semantic segmentation task, serving as surrogate task, is constructed via Voronoi diagrams \cite{Aurenhammer1991VoronoiDS}, leading to a simple partition of a plane in $N$ cells with irregular segment boundaries.
+Each cell is uniformly at random assigned a class of the base dataset and filled with a cutout of a random mosaic image corresponding to that class.
+We refrain from regular patches to prevent biases due to network architectures.
+This step is repeated until a chosen number of filled Voronoi diagrams are generated, e.g., as many as in the base dataset. \Cref{fig:texture-generation-process} illustrates this process conceptually.
+A detailed visualization of the method is presented in \cite[Figure A.2]{muetze2025influenceshapetexturecolor}.

-\paragraph{Shape (S) Cue Extraction} The shape of an object can be described in multiple ways \cite{feldman2024Visualperception}, defined by the object with unrecognizable/removed texture or by the object defining edges.
-To this end, we consider two shape extraction methods: Holistically-nested edge detection (HED) \cite{xie2015Holisticallynestededge} and a variation of Edge Enhancing Diffusion (EED)~\cite{heinert2024Reducingtexture}.
+\paragraph{Shape (S) cue extraction.} The shape of an object can be described in multiple ways \cite{feldman2024Visualperception}, defined by the object with unrecognizable/removed texture or by the object defining edges.
+To this end, we consider two shape extraction methods: Holistically-nested edge detection (HED) \cite{xie2015Holisticallynestededge} and a variation of the PDE-based low-pass filter, Edge Enhancing Diffusion (EED)~\cite{heinert2024Reducingtexture}.
 HED approximately extracts the object defining edges based on a fully convolutional network which has learned to predict a dense edge map through end-to-end training and nested multiscale feature learning.
 HED approximates the \textbf{S} cue.
 In contrast, EED diminishes texture through diffusion along small color gradients in a given image.
 The diffusion process follows a partial-differential-equation formulation.
-As it preserves color, it extracts the cues \textbf{S+V+HS}, and analogously to the treatment of the C cue provides the cues \textbf{S+V} as well.
+As it preserves color, it extracts the cue combination \textbf{S+V+HS}.
+By gray-scaling the diffused image, the cue combination \textbf{S+V} is obtained and analogously to the treatment described in Color Cue Extraction by switching to the HSV color space and discarding the value channel extracts the cue combination \textbf{S+HS}.